gap-actions/run-pkg-tests/README.md

 - `warnings-as-errors`:
   - Boolean that determines whether any warnings produced whilst loading the package will be treated as errors.
   - default: `'true'`

+### What's new in V4

+There are two main changes between V3 and V4: the introduction of the `mode` option, and the restriction of the allowed values for boolean-like options.

+#### The `mode` option

+The `mode` option was introduced to replace the `only-needed` and `load-all` options.
+In particular:

+- the setting `only-needed: 'true'` with V3 should be replaced by `mode: 'onlyneeded'` with V4, which will result in `GAP` only loading the needed dependencies of the package being tested;
+- the setting `load-all: 'true'` with V3 should be replaced by `mode: 'loadall'` with V4, which will result in GAP executing `LoadAllPackages()` before running the package tests;
+- the combination of `only-needed: 'false'` and `load-all: 'false'` with V3 should be replaced with by `mode :'default'` with V4, which loads `GAP` with the default set of packages.

+It is no longer possible to exactly replicate the behaviour obtained by setting `only-needed: 'true'` and `load-all: 'true'`.
+Instead, this should be replaced with `mode: 'loadall'`.

+#### Restricted boolean-like options

+In V3, the boolean-like options `NO_COVERAGE` and `warnings-as-errors` accepted any string value.
+In V4, these options only accept the values `'true'` and `'false'`.

 ### What's new in V3